SuperJama/Practices/README.md

 # Practices
-Just for practice
+Just for practice!
-I want to study Ai
+I want to study Ai!
 I also want to learn physical!